Keyboard shortcuts

 Architectural trajectory

 The capabilities below are not yet implemented in production in the form described.
 They represent the architectural direction of the framework, informed by both prior research and the requirements of Graviola's existing users.
-Each is documented here so that current development decisions remain compatible with these directions.
+Each is documented so that current development decisions remain compatible with these directions.

 The discipline applied to this section: a capability is described here only when its shape is clear enough that the team has chosen not to foreclose it through current design choices.